 Coffee, drinks, music-listening stations and free wi-fi access.
 Lunch is served until 3pm.

 Higashi-Gotanda 2-1-2, Remy Gotanda 4F.
 Open 7am-10pm (LO) daily.

 Inexpensive pizzas and pastas in a very casual setting around big central tables.
 The attached NYK Cafe serves up coffee and drinks, including several French wines by the glass.

 Konan 2-18-1, Atre Shinagawa 2F.
 Open 7am-10:30pm (LO) daily.

 This small chain of French brasserie-cafes is popular for their authentic food and atmosphere.
 The cafe serves simple dishes like omelettes and salads all day long, while the brasserie has more substantial fare, with lunch an especially good value.
 Quiches and pastries are ready to take home from the bakery section.

 Takanawa 4-10-8, Takanawa Keikyu Bldg #7.
 Open 9am-11pm daily.

 Located inside a park and surrounded by greenery, this popular Belgian organic bakery is famous for their large communal table, although they also offer smaller tables for two or four.
+The interior is quite spacious, and there's also some terrace seating out front.
 You can drop in for coffee and pastries anytime from 7:30am.